scverse/pertpy/docs/api/api.md

 #### Gene expression prediction with scGen

-scGen is a deep generative model that leverages autoencoders and adversarial training to integrate single-cell RNA sequencing data from different conditions or tissues, enabling the generation of synthetic single-cell data for cross-condition analysis and predicting cell-type-specific responses to perturbations.
+scGen is a deep generative model that leverages autoencoders and adversarial training to integrate single-cell RNA sequencing data from different conditions or tissues, enabling the generation of synthetic single-cell data for cross-condition analysis and predicting cell-type-specific responses to perturbations {cite}`Lotfollahi2019`.
 See [scGen predicts single-cell perturbation responses](https://www.nature.com/articles/s41592-019-0494-8) for more details.

 ```{eval-rst}